 ATRAP remains committed to developing a CW Lyman alpha source.
 We believe that we can and will produce a lot more CW power than has been realized so far, and we are now in the process of building up such a system.
 However, we did not believe that we could start from scratch in 2015 and do so within a year.
-The earliest that we now believe that we could have such a system in place would be sometime in 2017.
+We plan to implement this in the future.